shilgapira/ObjCrust/README.md

 ## Status

 What works:

 - Rust code exposes simple functions for working with integers and floats, using values, pointers and structs.
 - Make file creates architecture-specific libraries for the simulator (`i386`) and devices (`armv7` and `armv7s`).
 - Creates universal static library for linking in iOS binary.
 - iOS project builds and runs on simulator and devices.

 What doesn't work:

 - Compiles without standard library (maybe try with rust-core?)
-- Functions that accept or return structs with float members cause a crash.
+- When running on Simulator: Functions that return structs with float members cause a crash (maybe related to [issue #5744](https://github.com/mozilla/rust/issues/5744)?)
-- Probably almost everything else...

 ## Usage